 The rebels from Liberia had just crossed into several border towns in Sierra Leone including the main border town of Gendema.
 At this time, we did not know exactly what the story was other than the fact that the rebels had crossed into Sierra Leone.
-On our way to town we met several Mbomi residents returning home upon hearing the news.
+On our way to town, we met several Mbomi residents returning home upon hearing the news.
 As Alfred questioned others about what was happening, the stories became mixed.
-While some spoke of rumors indicating that the rebels have come to collect money from traders they’ve entrusted with their loot, others stated that they heard that the rebels have come in search of food.
+While some spoke of rumors indicating that the rebels have come to collect money from traders, they’ve entrusted with their loot, others stated that they heard that the rebels have come in search of food.

 I went to the Court Barray where most young men my age were hanging out and discussing the event.
 I began to ask some of the teenagers about where they came from and whether they saw the rebels.
 Some of them were arguing about what the rebels looked like.
 It was clear most of these young men did not take what was happening seriously.
 Not knowing what to make of the rebels, we began to argue about how they had supernatural powers and rumors we’ve heard that they are devils.
-Some of the young men were confident the rebels had magical powers and could disappear and re-appear in matter of a moment.
+Some of the young men were confident the rebels had magical powers and could disappear and re-appear in a matter of a moment.

 “If they wanted to be here right now, they could just appear from the air.”
-One of the boys who had been referred to by his friends as Blama declared.
+One of the boys who had been referred to by his friends as

 It was now approaching dark.
 And by then, there were almost more than one thousand people crowded into Mbomi.
 The story began to change as more of the Liberian refugees continued to arrive in the village.
 New rumors began to spread that the rebels had come to bring back to power the SLPP [Sierra Leone People’s Party] political party which had been dormant for over two decades.
 But another twist to this SLPP rumor was the fact that a man called Foday Sankoh was named to be the head of the movement called RUF, which had allegedly come to bring back SLPP to power.

 But something about this rumor began to ring bell.
-About a month earlier before I left my boarding school in Koyeima― approximately twenty miles north of Bo, there was a BBC Focus of Africa program aired in which a man claiming to be a rebel leader by the name of Foday Sankoh had promised an attack on Sierra Leone in ninety days.
+About a month earlier before I left my boarding school in Koyeima― approximately twenty miles north of Bo, there was a BBC Focus on Africa program aired in which a man claiming to be a rebel leader by the name of Foday Sankoh had promised an attack on Sierra Leone in ninety days.
 I began to wonder whether this was the attack that was promised.
 By that time, I began to take what was happening seriously.

-I thought about my mom and grandmother both of whom I had left behind in my village, Koiboma.
+I thought about my mom and grandmother, both of whom I had left behind in my village, Koiboma.
 I wondered what would happen to them if they had to become displaced in my absence.
 With these thoughts, I decided I needed to return to Koiboma immediately.
 I called Mamie on the side and told her I wanted to return to Koiboma the next day.
-She agreed with me and cautioned that I therefore needed to go to sleep and get some rest.
-I bid her goodnight and then went to bed.
+She agreed with me and cautioned that I, therefore, needed to go to sleep and get some rest.
+I bid her Goodnight and then went to bed.

 “Good morning” I greeted her.